- What ARE the Best Standardized Test Foods?

 - Homemade granola bars with cacao or dark chocolate chips, although my recipe still has a lot of honey, so I’d want to pair it with some eggs or something

-- Trail mix: coconut chips, dark chocolate, crispy walnuts and almonds, pumpkin seeds, a bit of favorite dried fruit for carbs too
+- Trail mix: coconut chips, crispy walnuts, and almonds, pumpkin seeds, a bit of favorite dried fruit for carbs too

 - Egg salad and crackers

-There are even supplements that can boost brain power, if that’s something you’re into:
+There are supplements that can boost brain power if that’s something you’re into:

 - Choline supplement (note that I’m not a doctor and I have no idea if these are ok for kids, but I am the type of person who’s not afraid to take random supplements myself and see what happens)

-- Beekeepers Naturals B-LXR has Ginkgo Biloba, which increases blood flow to the brain as we mentioned above and improves clarity and focus.
+- Beekeepers Naturals B-LXR has Ginkgo Biloba, which increases blood flow to the brain as we mentioned above, and improves clarity and focus.
 Note that this can be pretty powerful, so start with half a bottle and maybe not the first time on the day of a big test.
-Use the code Katie15 for 15% off!
+Use the code KatieKimball for 20% off!

 Will you consider a power breakfast the morning of the big test?